zama-ai/concrete-ml/docs/deep-learning/examples.md

 [<img src="../.gitbook/assets/jupyter_logo.png" width="20px">  Quantization aware training example](../advanced_examples/QuantizationAwareTraining.ipynb)

-Shows how to use Quantization Aware Training and pruning when starting out from a classical PyTorch network.
+This shows how to use Quantization Aware Training and pruning when starting out from a classical PyTorch network.
 This example uses a simple data-set and a small NN, which achieves good accuracy with low accumulator size.

 ### 2. Custom convolutional NN on the [Digits](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) data-set